Charles Roden Buxton: Political career

 During the First World War, he was one of the minority arguing for a negotiated peace and was a founder member of the Union of Democratic Control.

-In 1917, he left the Liberal Party and joined the Independent Labour Party.
+In 1917, he left the Liberal Party and joined the Independent Labour Party (ILP).
 As secretary to the Labour Party's delegation to the Soviet Union in 1920, he was very impressed by what he saw, and wrote a book about it, In A Russian Village (1922).

 1918 he contested Accrington for the Labour Party and lost, won the seat in 1922, and lost again in 1923.
 He won the seat of Elland in 1929, but was defeated in 1931 and 1935.

 Buxton was always much more effective behind the scenes, acting as policy advisor on foreign and colonial issues to the Labour Party.
 He showed particular interest in the rights of indigenous people of Africa, and travelled widely in the continent.

 Another of his interests was Esperanto, becoming president of the international society of Quaker Esperantists.

 With Dorothy, he became a member of the Society of Friends.
 They were eager campaigners for peace, and were critical of what they perceived as the unfairness to Germany of the treaty of Versailles.

 Shortly before the outbreak of World War II they still argued that peace could be attained by responding to German grievances.
 The outbreak of war was a great disappointment to them both.